ros2/ros2_documentation/source/Tutorials/Using-Parameters-In-A-Class-CPP.rst

 3.1 Change via the console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This part will use the knowledge you have gained from the :ref:`tutoral about parameters <ROS2Params>` and apply it to the node you have just created.
+This part will use the knowledge you have gained from the :ref:`tutorial about parameters <ROS2Params>` and apply it to the node you have just created.

 Make sure the node is running: